bebrws/tangram/BUILD.md

 Start by installing the following dependencies:

 * [Bun](https://bun.sh/) Bun is a NodeJS drop-in alternative/package manager/build system/etc that comes with everything but the kitchen sink.
+Easy to install with the instruction on the website.
 * [Dash](http://gondor.apana.org.au/~herbert/dash/) Dash is a POSIX compliant shell that is used to run the build scripts.
+It can be installed with Homebrew.

 Install NodeJS packages from the root of the repository:
 ```bash